jimc404/auth-script/README.md

 ./script.sh
 ```
 2. Pause it by pressing ```Ctrl+Z```
-3. Move it to background by typing
+3. Move it to background and resume by typing
 ```
 bg
 ```